AlsammanAlsamman/manhattantwin/README.md

 **manhattantwin** is an R package for generating publication-quality Manhattan plots and inverted Manhattan pair plots for GWAS data.
 It provides advanced features for SNP clustering, gene labeling, and customizable plot outputs.

 ## Features

 - Cluster SNPs by genomic distance and p-value
 - Generate single Manhattan plots with gene/group labeling
 - Create inverted Manhattan pair plots for comparative studies
 - Publication-ready PNG and PDF outputs
+- **Customizable gene label colors:** Use different colors for each gene threshold, making it easy to visually distinguish significance levels on your plots.

 ## Installation